hemingchen/CarND-Capstone-Traffic-Light-Detection/README.md

 As of April 2018, tensorflow==1.3 is required by Udacity self-driving car Carla, which must be enforced.
 Otherwise, the trained model will not run in the `tl_detector` node in ROS.
 ```
-# To enable GPU, use tensoflow-gpu intead
+# To enable GPU, use tensoflow-gpu==1.3 intead and Cuda v8.0 + cuDNN v6.0.
 pip install tensorflow==1.3 pillow lxml jupyter matplotlib
 ```